Skip to content

 This produces a quorum bundle containing:

-• Shardfile --- the shamir-split secret, each share encrypted to a shard-holder's OpenPGP key
+• Shardfile --- the Shamir-split secret, each share encrypted to a shard-holder's OpenPGP key

 • Keyring --- the public OpenPGP keyring of all shard-holders (used to verify shard submissions)